The John G. Jones Memorial Wall

 2000 - 2016

 ILL.
-Ledell Veal 33, of Jackson, Mississippi, was very active and served the Masonic order in various capacities for over sixty (60) years.
+Dr. Ledell Veal 33, of Jackson, Mississippi, was very active and served the Masonic order in various capacities for over sixty (60) years.
 He was elected in 2000 and served until his death as the Nineteenth (19) Sovereign Grand Commander of The United Supreme Council, Ancient Accepted Scottish Rite Masons 33rd and Last Degree, Southern and Western Jurisdiction of the United States of America.
 Other roles, include the Worshipful Master of Lebanon Lodge No. 106 of Jackson, Mississippi, High Priest of Jackson Royal Arch Chapter, Eminent Commander of Mt.
 Calvary Knights Templar, Commander-In_Chief of Solomon Grand Consistory, State Chief of Council of Deliberation of The Mississippi Consistories and as Potentate of Jerusalem Shrine Temple.
-He was the Honorary Grand Master and Grand Treasurer Emeritus of M.W.
+Dr. Veal was the Honorary Grand Master and Grand Treasurer Emeritus of M.W.
 King Hiram Grand Lodge, A.F. & A.M., State of Mississippi, and Treasurer of the Arabian Grand Shrine Temple for the State of Mississippi, Assistant Rabban, Arabian Grand Shrine Temple, and Honorary President of The General Grand Masonic Congress, A.F. & A.M. of the United States of America.